|Start date||December 2022|

 - Validate initial approaches through computer modelling

-- Quantitative data collection based on measurements of environmental conditions collected with high-precision sensors
+- Quantitative data measurements of environmental conditions, collected with high-precision sensors

 - Qualitative data collection on students’ comfort

-- Implementation of cost-effective interventions on temperature, acoustics, and lighting in selected schools of the country
+- Implementation of cost-effective interventions on temperature, acoustics, and lighting in selected Tanzanian schools

 - Analysis of the impact of retrofits on the environmental conditions studied and on students’ comfort